andrewpillar/book/readme.md

     $ book pub -f pdf dracula.mom "CHAPTER ONE"

+Chapter numbers can also be given in lieu of chapter titles,

+    $ book pub -f pdf dracula.mom 1

 ## PDF

 The PDF format requires [groff][].
 If using Linux, then this should already be